 - You should limit the use of hashtags on posts to avoid spam.
 Therefore, you need to select the ones that will generate the most views—testing will provide this information.

 - Change the content length and tone of posts to see what gets a better response.
 Some platforms prefer shorter posts, while others want more depth.

 These are just a few of the most commonly tested variations.
 Do not hesitate to think of your own ones that can improve the quality of the post.
 A/B testing is an ongoing process that never ends.
-It’s an expense that is worth the investment because you should end up making money back from the sales increase.
+It is an expense worth the investment because you should make money back from the sales increase.